HigherOrderCO/HVM/README.md

 with `par` annotations, but that would require refactoring.
 Usually, doing so is very hard and time-consuming.
 In some cases, it is even *impossible* to use all the available parallelism with `par` alone.
-HVM, on the other hands, will automatically distribute the workload evenly among all available cores.
+HVM, on the other hands, will automatically distribute the workload evenly among all available cores, with no added programmer effort.

 Lambda Multiplication